mikepsinn/think-bynumbers-jekyll/_posts/2012-01-17-suicide-terrorism-statistics.md

 ---
 id: 992
 title: 'What Really Causes Terrorism?
-It&#8217;s Not Your Freedom.'
+It's Not Your Freedom.'
 date: 2012-01-17T05:56:07+00:00
 author: Mike P. Sinn
 excerpt: '95% of suicide terrorist attacks are targeted at occupying foreign militaries.
 0% of suicide terrorist attacks have been directed at countries not militarily involved in geopolitical disputes.'